 Enjoy a trip to Maggie Valley, just a short drive away from Lake Junaluska.
 From elk watching in the Great Smoky Mountain National Park to exploring the Wheels Through Time Museum and Cataloochee Ski Area, there is something for the whole family to enjoy.
 Learn more.

-When visitors plan a trip to the Biltmore Estate, they often think first of Biltmore House with its 250-rooms of art and antiques, but there's so much more to George W. Vanderbilt's historic property in the mountains of Western North Carolina.
+When visitors plan a trip to the Biltmore Estate, they often think first of Biltmore House with its 250 rooms of art and antiques, but there's so much more to George W. Vanderbilt's historic property in the mountains of Western North Carolina.
 Whether a guest's interest lies in food and wine, gardening, history, agriculture, family activities or just escaping the everyday, Biltmore has an event or activity to suit.

-The Blue Ridge Parkway is literally the "backbone" of a great scenic mountain region embracing the Southern (and highest) portion of the Appalachian mountain range, an area of approximately 20,000 square miles.
+The Blue Ride Parkway is literally the "backbone" of a great scenic mountain region embracing the Southern (and highest) portion of the Appalachian mountain range, an area of approximately 20,000 square miles.
 Opening up vast mountain areas for the benefit and enjoyment of all, the Parkway forms a broad avenue of approach, and at the same time a high balcony from which to view the natural wonders of this mountain region.
+Learn more.

 From black bears to salamanders.
 Old-growth forests to spring wildflowers.
 Log cabins to grist mills.
 Great Smoky Mountains National Park offers a myriad of opportunities for exploring and discovering both the natural and cultural history of these ancient mountains.

 For more ideas of things to do in Haywood County, visit visitncsmokies.com.